Josh Hartle: Pittsburgh Pirates

 The Pittsburgh Pirates selected Hartle in the third round, with the 83rd overall selection, of the 2024 Major League Baseball draft.
 On July 23, 2024, Hartle signed with Pittsburgh on a contract worth $850,000.
 He made his professional debut with the Single–A Bradenton Marauders.

 Cleveland Guardians

 On December 10, 2024, Hartle, alongside Michael Kennedy and Luis Ortiz, was traded to the Cleveland Guardians in exchange for Spencer Horwitz.

+Washington Nationals

+The Guardians traded Hartle to the Washington Nationals as part of a four-player package for starting pitcher Foster Griffin on August 3, 2026.